 We specialize in Ativan alternatives help and provide medically monitored tapering.

-Based on the results of your lab tests, your personal medical history, and preferences our medical staff will work with you to determine the benzodiazepine alternatives that work best for you.
+Based on the results of your lab tests, your personal medical history, and preferences our medical staff will work with you to determine the Ativan alternatives that work best for you.
 Our goal is to provide the safest, most comfortable, and most successful Ativan withdrawal treatment available.

 WARNING: When medication tapering is handled improperly, serious effects can occur including severe depression, anxiousness, physical pain, intense cravings, insomnia, nausea, and overall discomfort.
 Ativan is the most frequent type of medication we address.